Calcasieu Parish, Louisiana

 Calcasieu Parish (/ˈkælkəˌʃuː/; Paroisse de Calcasieu) is a parish located on the southwestern border of the U.S. state of Louisiana.
 As of the 2020 census, the population was 216,785.
-The parish seat is Lake Charles.
+The parish seat and largest city is Lake Charles.

 Calcasieu Parish is part of the Lake Charles metropolitan statistical area; it is also located near the Beaumont–Port Arthur (Texas), Lafayette, and Alexandria metropolitan areas.

 Calcasieu Parish was created March 24, 1840, from the parish of Saint Landry, one of the original nineteen civil parishes established by the Louisiana Legislature in 1807 after the United States acquired the territory in the Louisiana Purchase of 1803.
 The original parish seat was Comasaque Bluff, a settlement east of the river and later called Marsh Bayou Bluff.
 On December 8, 1840, it was renamed as Marion, Louisiana.

 In 1852 Jacob Ryan, a local planter and businessman, donated land and offered to move the courthouse in order to have the parish seat moved to Lake Charles.
 As the population in this area grew over the years, the original Calcasieu Parish has since been divided into five smaller parishes.
 The original area of Calcasieu Parish is called Imperial Calcasieu.

+Etymology

+The name Calcasieu is traditionally explained as coming from the Atakapa language via French, which recorded the name of the Calcasieu River as "Quelqueshue" after the local Atakapa leader Katkōsh Yōk ('Crying Eagle').
+An alternate etymology based upon the Spanish name for the river, Río Hondo, is that Calcasieu comes from an unrecorded Native American word meaning 'deep river'.
+A questionable folk etymology claims that after the United States acquired the region, a long-winded discussion over renaming the Río Hondo was ended by a frustrated francophone who suggested "name it quelque-chose" (English: 'anything'), which was recorded as "Calacasieu."
+A similar dubious folk etymology relies upon the French quelques choux (English: 'some cabbages').

+Various spellings of 'Calcasieu' are found in early French- and English-language sources, including Calcasutt, Culqueshoe, Culkeshoe, Kelke-chute, Quelqueshue, Calcasu, Calcasiu, Quelqueshoe, and Calcasiew.
+The earliest version of the name—rivieére Calkousiouk—was published in 1807 by French explorer Charles César Robin.
+An older pronunciation, /kʌlkəʃuː/, was noted among older residents of the parish in 1927.

 History

-The name Calcasieu [p] comes from the Atakapa word, spelled quelqueshue in a French transliteration, and meaning "crying eagle."
-This was the name of an Atakapa chief, which French colonists applied to the local river, the Calcasieu River.
-When the Spanish controlled this area, they referred to this river as the Rio Hondo (Rio Stondo or "Deep River").
-The Americans adopted an English transliteration of the French name for the parish.
-There is also some speculation that Calcasieu is simply an anglicized spelling of "quelque chose" (pronounced kel-ka-showz) which is French for "something".
-Potentially it being named "Something Parish" after "Something River".